-Autoflowering cannabis plants are probably heaven sent for most marijuana growers.
+Autoflowering cannabis plants are probably heaven-sent for most marijuana growers.
 Not only are these plants able to flower fast (just 3 to 4 weeks!) but are also able to grow no matter what kind of lighting schedule you put in.
 Autos are very versatile and usually, these are grown indoors so you can monitor it closely.
+Learn how to grow autoflowering marijuana seeds here.

 Autoflowering plants are perfect for people who want the following: